CasparKielwein/Aaargh/Classes.md

 ## Druid

-__Skill Proficiency:__ Choose three skills from the following: Stealth, Nature, Survival, Heal __Weapon Proficiency:__ You are proficient with Light Weapons __Armor Proficiency:__ You are proficient with Cloth and Leather Armor.
+__Skill Proficiency:__ Choose three skills from the following: Stealth, Nature, Heal, Perception __Weapon Proficiency:__ You are proficient with Light Weapons __Armor Proficiency:__ You are proficient with Cloth and Leather Armor.